The NSF NCAR Mesa Lab and Fleischmann buildings will be closed on Monday, Dec. 23, due to nearby water leak.

 5 Ds for Bystander Intervention

-People often avoid interrupting a situation due to not knowing what ‘to do’ at the moment.
-As such, participants are introduced to five different strategies that turn people from a bystander to an upstander within the 5 Ds of Bystander Intervention.
+People often avoid interrupting a troubling situation due to not knowing what ‘to do’ at the moment.
+In this resource, participants are introduced to five different strategies that turn people from a bystander to an upstander.
+View the 5 Ds of Bystander Intervention.

 Useful Tools for Discussions: